Environment | In harmony with nature

 Milestone 2030: Improve environmental impact

-The Group is working on improving the environmental impact as one of its new mid-term environmental targets in Milestone 2030.
-The Bridgestone Group intends to be even more ambitious in its activities in response to the continued importance of social and environmental issues, and the potential impact on the environment caused by business growth.
+As part of Milestone 2030, the Group is promoting contribution to a nature positive world by improving its environmental impact.
+The Group intends to be even more ambitious in its activities in response to the continued importance of social and environmental issues, and the potential impact on the environment caused by business growth.

 Key actions